 The only thing that may surprise you, as it did me, is that Apple came into season a couple of weeks ago!

 It has to be said that Sauce has looked rather frayed of late.
 Her brow is furrowed and the inevitable fracas with Apple at meal times seemed to be taking its toll.
 She strolled the pig paddock on her own, didn’t even snuggle up with Scoffers her piglet when they took an afternoon snooze and generally seemed a little out of sorts.
-So, I assumed (always a bad idea) that she would enjoy a bit of time on her own in preparation for giving birth.
-I imagined her luxuriating in the pig pond; stretching out with the piggie equivalent of aromatic essential oils, namely mud, oozing between her trotters without any hindrance or buffeting from the other two.
+So, in my ignorance I assumed (always a bad idea) that she would enjoy a bit of time on her own in preparation for giving birth.
+I imagined her luxuriating in the pig pond, stretching out with the piggie equivalent of aromatic essential oils, namely mud, oozing between her trotters without any hindrance or buffeting from the other two.
 Long nights with plenty of space all to herself and no fighting at meal times.
 However, it appears that I was wrong.

 Let her out - I hear you cry!
 I too thought the same thing.
 She is not due until next Tuesday a full four days away.
 But… once out will I ever entice her back in?
 And come piglet time she is definitely best on her own without inquisitive investigators coming to see what’s happening.
-She was a very protective mother first time around so once she has her brood I hope and, dare I say, assume, she will appreciate the confines that have been provided her.

-So there we have it, It is official: the grass, or perhaps anything that is the other side of the fence, is always greener and more interesting.
+So there we have it, It is official: the grass or perhaps anything that is the other side of the fence is always greener and more interesting.